dbinagi/dotfiles/README.md

 ## Windows

+1) Install VIM for Windows, add VIM_DESTINATION_PATH\vim82 to Path environment variables

+1) Make sure the ~\vimfiles folder has the default files from installation (syntax, indent and all folders)

 1) Create a new system variable called VIM to ~\vimfiles

 1) Execute install_windows.bat

-1) Make sure the ~\vimfiles folder has the default files from installation (syntax, indent and all folders)

 ## MAC